The Ancient Parish of SILKSTONE

 - Here are photographs of Churches in the parish:

-All Saints Church, Silkstone (view 1).
+The Church of All Saints and St. James the Greater, Silkstone (view 1).

 All Saints' Church, Silkstone (view 2).